 Is DevOps Used for Agile Methodology Only?

 The implementation of DevOps processes without Agile methodologies will be harder.
 However, agile certainly compliments DevOps initiatives with its iterative processes over other SDLC’s (i.e., the Waterfall model).
 You’ll be able to still achieve success without following Agile methods, but software development projects typically realize more successes with Agile practices.

-DevOps has disrupted practically every industry that depends on software delivery.
+DevOps has disrupted practically every industry that depends on software releases and delivery.
 Think about the different application delivery endpoints, including diverse devices, web, and mobile services.
 All of them can be developed using a DevOps approach.

 Development teams adopting DevOps must overcome challenges mainly because of their existing business environments.
-Often, organizational silos exist, which are a significant impediment to the success of DevOps.
+Often, organizational siloed teams exist, which are a significant impediment to the success of DevOps.
 The largest problem lies in prioritizing the importance of products, projects, and applications.
 The monitoring and deployment tasks have to be performed at multiple ends.

 For the most important applications, teams can quickly implement DevOps, as there are many resources available to implement the new processes.
 However, some applications might never be transitioned to DevOps.
 Therefore, their value might be lower than the cost to transition to DevOps.

 Here are 5 examples of how DevOps increases system security in any organization:

 - DevOps maximizes communications and thereby the team’s visibility into the software lifecycle.
 This allows the team to spot security flaws and errors before the code is released into production.

-- DevOps maximizes task automation in development, which drives consistency and predictability.
+- DevOps maximizes task automation in the development environment, which drives consistency, quality assurance, and predictability.
 This leads to fewer human errors than in a manual process, which otherwise could impede security.

-- DevOps enables faster development and software delivery, which suggests faster debugging and fixing of security bugs.
+- DevOps enables faster development and software delivery, which suggests faster debugging and fixing of security bugs (i.e., continuous development)

-- DevOps enables the utilization of standardized tools and frameworks.
-This helps to quickly adopt any safer and more reliable tool for each step in the software lifecycle processes.
+- DevOps enables the utilization of standardized automation tools and frameworks.
+This helps quickly adopt any safer and more reliable tool for each step in the software lifecycle processes.
 This also helps not to be locked into outdated and non-secure tools and frameworks.